Layers

 Kill switch

-A per-key kill switch lets us (or you, via your Layers contact) flip a key off without revoking it.
-The key stays in the table; every request fails with 503 KILL_SWITCH.
+A per-key kill switch lets us disable a key without revoking it.
+Every request fails with 503 KILL_SWITCH until the switch is cleared.

 {